jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 For all intents and purposes, open-source has blown the gates wide-open.

 Look around and note the comedians producing their own podcasts.
 The parents who are educating their kids on Khan Academy.
 The moms learning how to repair iPads thanks to YouTube videos.
 The artists selling their products on Shopify websites.
-By distributing society's levers of power, open-source has kickstarted the era of mass-collabroation and turned many Industrial Age companies, products, and professionals into middlemen.
+By distributing society's levers of power, open-source has kickstarted the era of mass-collaboration and turned many Industrial Age companies, products, and professionals into middlemen.

 The open-source community has super-charged Main Street.
 No longer are we bound to be extras in the Industrial Age, hoping for a better life.
 Now we can become player gods in the Internet Age, making a better life.